johnalison/obsidian-notes/Journal/24 April 2025 Thursday.md

 Coffee

 # Chat Steve ...
-- Wes did not get Lederman... presentation not good
+- Wes did not get Lederman... presentation not good...
-- Maybe need to update my letter to address this issue
+- Maybe need to update my letter to address this issue?

 # Reviewing Steves Talk